 For a lot of people, keto can be a last resort to get digestive issues under control.

-It is the centre of everything that happens in our body, and is our ‘second brain’.
+One thing we know for sure: our gut health is the centre of everything that happens in our body, and is our ‘second brain’, creating important hormones to help us feel well.

 If you have had ongoing digestive issues, the natural gelatin and collagen in bone broth can help heal and seal your intestines, enabling them to more efficiently draw the nutrition out of your food.